Meet the Scholars

 Nikki is an Elementary Studies major with a passion for helping the developmental growth of our generation’s youth.
 Nicole also competes on the golf team where she led her team at the conference as the low scorer and tying for sixth place individually while having three top 10 finishes this fall season.
 Nikki is active in two clubs: Paranormal Society club and the Education club where both organizations deal with becoming mentors to the youth in the surrounding communities.

-Blake is headed towards Cal State Fullerton after transferring from Mt.
-San Jacinto College.
-He will continue his golf career with the Titans while studying business.
+Blake is in his second year at Mt.
+San Jacinto College studying business.
 He continues to have a heart for youth and passing on the knowledge he has learned from golf.
 When Blake is not on the golf course he enjoys racing motocross and playing soccer.

 University of Illinois at Springfield

 Jennifer is a Chemistry major with a Pre-Med concentration, where she plans to pursue a career in Pharmaceuticals.
 When time permits, on top of her academics and her golf life she participates in the Pre-Medical Health Organization where students with premedical backgrounds shadow and assist at local hospitals in the Springfield area.
 She is loving the coziness of a small college campus and credits her part time job at Starbucks in helping her get integrated into a school and community so far from home.